-What's the deal with secret organizations?
+What's the deal with secret organizations and societies in anime?
 Well, when you have an important mission statement that would draw a lot of unwanted attention, you have to do it all in the dark!
-And that's common in anime.

-Maybe you're a hero who wants to fight crime and injustice without any desire for fame or popularity.
-Or maybe you're the bad guy who wants to wreak havoc or conduct criminal activities without law enforcement all up in your business all the time.
+Anime has heroes who want to fight crime but have no desire for fame or popularity.
+There are also bad guys who want to wreak havoc or conduct criminal activities without law enforcement meddling in their business all the time.

-And then there are overseer-type organizations who stay at a distance and simply observe, slightly involving themselves with subtle course corrections when the balance between forces appears to be tilting.
+And then there are overseer-type organizations who keep at a distance and simply observe, only involving themselves for course corrections when the balance between forces appears to tilt.

 The Kisugi sisters—Rui, Hitomi, and Ai—are art thieves who only steal works that once belonged to their father.
 They operate a cafe by day as their cover, which comes in handy for intel gathering.